naveen-bitrise/bitrise-step-cloudflare-zero-trust-network-access/README.md

 - You should have a Service Token (Client ID and Client Secret) created in Cloudflare Zero Trust
 - *Service Auth* should be configured (with the Service Token) as an allowed authentication method to the Access policy protecting your application in Cloudflare Zero Trust

-## Limitations of accessing using Service Tokens

-#### What Service Tokens CAN Reach
-- Applications protected by Cloudflare Access policies
-- Services with hostnames configured in Access
-- HTTP/HTTPS endpoints behind Access

-#### What Service Tokens CANNOT Reach
-- **Non-HTTP protocols** (SSH, RDP, databases, etc.) - even if they have hostnames
-- Services using arbitrary TCP/UDP ports
-- Direct network-layer access (like traditional VPN access to internal IPs)

 ## ⚙️ Configuration

 Store